astronomer/docs/learn/airflow-listeners.md

     $ astro dev init
     ```

-2. Add the following line to your `requirements.txt` file to install the Slack Airflow provider.
+2. Add the following line to your Astro project `requirements.txt` file to install the Slack Airflow provider.

     ```text
     apache-airflow-providers-slack==8.4.0
     ```

-3. To create an [Airflow connection](connections.md) to Slack, add the following environment variable to your `.env` file.
+3. Add the following environment variable to your Astro project `.env` file to create an [Airflow connection](connections.md) to Slack.
 Make sure to replace `<your-slack-webhook-token>` with your own Slack webhook token in the format of `T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`.

     ```text
     AIRFLOW_CONN_SLACK_WEBHOOK_CONN='{